aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 projected onto a 2D plane, this effort enlists a spline extracted from the surface geometry of the 3D mesh.
 The spline follows the contours of the highest curvature around the entirety of the lateral and basal edges.
-The remainder of the landmarking protocol is based upon this spline, which was subsequently split at four mathematically-defined locations.
+The remainder of the landmarking protocol is based upon the spline, which was subsequently split at four mathematically-defined locations.